Best small electric cars 2020

 Last but not least, there’s the SEAT Mii electric.
 The recipe is very similar to that of its siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
 It’s a little sluggish beyond 30mph, and while you won’t struggle to keep pace with motorway traffic, you’ll be aware that the 82bhp motor is approaching its limit of performance.
 Rapid charging is stand here, giving the SEAT a higher starting price than the Skoda.

-The Peugeot 208 is a household name, so the fact that the latest model is available with an electric powertrain could bring electric cars to a whole new audience.
+The latest Peugeot 208 is one of the most style-conscious small cars on sale, and one that was designed from the outset to have electric power (along with its Vauxhall Corsa counterpart below).
 The e-208 contains a 50kWh battery and will manage up to 211 miles of range, while the 134bhp electric motor will propel it from 0-62mph in 8.1 seconds.
 The ride is a little firm for our liking, but the sharp exterior styling is a triumph and certain to make bystanders look twice.

 The Vauxhall Corsa-e is based on the same platform as the Peugeot e-208, and so it offers a very similar 205-mile range and an identical 0-62mph figure.
 This might not sound especially fast, but it'll complete 0-31mph in just 3.1 seconds, meaning it’ll be in its element on urban roads.
 It’s a shame the starting price is more than for the e-208, but some buyers may prefer the Corsa-e’s understated looks the the e-208’s eye-catching design.

-The Honda e takes a different approach to most small electric cars: the range offered by its 35.5kWh battery amounts to just 136 miles, although Honda reckons its efforts to keep the car light will make it better to drive.
-On the evidence of our test drive, the company may be onto something.
+The Honda e takes a different approach to most small electric cars: the range offered by its 35.5kWh battery amounts to just 136 miles, although Honda reckons its efforts to keep the car light will make it better to drive – which in our experience seems to be exactly the case.
 The car is packed with technology, too, including a full-length touchscreen inside and external cameras in place of conventional door mirrors.
 No wonder it won our ‘Best car technology’ prize at the DrivingElectric Awards 2020!

 Launched back in 2014, the BMW i3 is now getting on a bit.
 However, its futuristic interior design means that it isn’t showing its age, and regular updates have ensured it has kept pace with rivals.
 Now featuring a 42.2kWh battery, the i3 will manage up to 193 miles of range, and it’s a joy to drive around town.
 It’s a pity that BMW has announced that the i3 won’t be replaced, although there should be far more choices on the market by the time it does depart.